 Next comes automated feature selection.
 The features are also known as predictors – and some data sets can have a lot of them.
 Which features to use for model building is often dependent on the algorithm chosen.
 OML4Py AutoML automatically assesses each of the features and identifies those that are most predictive of the target.
 By reducing the number of features used to build a model, we not only can reduce model build time (and scoring time), but also increase accuracy by removing features that contribute noise.

-The last step in this process is hyperparameter tuning.
-Hyperparameter’s are really just the parameters we provide the algorithm to direct its behavior.
+The last step in this process is model tuning.
+This tunes the algorithm hyperparameters, that is, th0se parameters we provide the algorithm to direct its behavior.
 Each algorithm typically has its own set of hyperparameters, and some are easier to understand and tweak than others.
 For example, in a decision tree, we might specify the maximum depth of the tree that we want the algorithm to build.
 In a neural network, it may be the number of hidden layers and neurons per layer.
 Once we have selected the algorithm and the data, we can specify the set of hyperparameters.
-While default hyperparameters we be good, adjusting (tuning) these parameters often produces a better model.
-With automated hyperparameter tuning, OML4Py AutoML also uses a form of metal learning with a gradient descent approach to significantly improve model accuracy while avoiding the manual or exhaustive search techniques that one might otherwise resort to.
+While default hyperparameters may be good, adjusting (tuning) these parameters often produces a better model.
+With automatic hyperparameter tuning, OML4Py AutoML also uses a form of meta-learning with a gradient descent approach to significantly improve model accuracy while avoiding the manual or exhaustive search techniques that one might otherwise resort to.
 Reducing the compute time not only improves user productivity, but reduces compute costs as well, especially as more users are adopting pay-as-you-go cloud resources.

-AutoML is just one of the OML4Py features, which also include scalable in-database model building, scalable data exploration and preparation operations on database tables from Pandas DataFrame proxy objects, and embedded Python execution enabling Python script deployment from SQL.
-OML4Py will be available first on Oracle Autonomous Database, followed by on-premises availability for 18c, 19c, and 20c.
-See also the article on the Oracle Database 20c preview release.
+AutoML is just one of the OML4Py features, which also include scalable in-database model building and scoring, scalable data exploration and preparation operations on database tables from Pandas DataFrame proxy objects, and embedded Python execution enabling Python script deployment from REST endpoints.
+OML4Py will be available first on Oracle Autonomous Database, followed by Oracle Database on premises with availability for 18c, 19c, and 21c.
+See also the article on the Oracle Database 21c.